Sparkloop: Reviewing My Experience

 Over the next 9 days, there were several more spikes with the highest reaching 579.
 Again, it seemed too high, but we had sent out 13,000+ emails that day so it also didn’t seem impossible.
-Further, I had been expecting that Sparkloop would flag a problem with our first spike, but it had cleared no problem, so I figured that a couple of newsletters just resonated REALY well with our audience.
+Further, I had been expecting Sparkloop would flag a problem with our first spike, but it had cleared with no problem.
+So I figured that a couple of newsletters just resonated REALLY well with our audience.

 Trying to Move Forward

 On March 27, I sent the following email:

 I’m reaching out since it has been over three weeks since we last corresponded.

 First, you had said that you were happy to pause billing until the issues were resolved but we were billed this month.